tfausak/hlint-action/README.md

 # HLint action

+:warning:
+This action is not maintained anymore.
+You should use [haskell/actions/hlint-run](https://github.com/haskell/actions/tree/main/hlint-run) instead.

 This is a GitHub Action that checks to make sure that Haskell files are properly linted with [HLint][].